Dimethyl sulfoxide: Veterinary medicine

 DMSO is commonly used in veterinary medicine as a liniment for horses, alone or in combination with other ingredients.
 In the latter case, often, the intended function of the DMSO is as a solvent, to carry the other ingredients across the skin.
 Also in horses, DMSO is used intravenously, again alone or in combination with other drugs.
 It is used alone for the treatment of increased intracranial pressure and/or cerebral edema in horses.

 Taste

 The perceived garlic taste upon skin contact with DMSO may be due to nonolfactory activation of TRPA1 receptors in trigeminal ganglia.
 Unlike dimethyl and diallyl disulfides (which have odors resembling garlic), mono- and tri- sulfides (which typically have foul odors), and similar odiferous sulfur compounds, the pure chemical DMSO is odorless.

 Safety

 Toxicity

 DMSO is a non-toxic solvent with a median lethal dose higher than ethanol (DMSO: LD50, oral, rat, 14,500 mg/kg; ethanol: LD50, oral, rat, 7,060 mg/kg).

-Early clinical trials with DMSO were stopped because of questions about its safety, especially its ability to harm the eye.
-The most commonly reported side effects include headaches and burning and itching on contact with the skin.
-Strong allergic reactions have been reported.
 DMSO can cause contaminants, toxins, and medicines to be absorbed through the skin, which may cause unexpected effects.
 DMSO is thought to increase the effects of blood thinners, steroids, heart medicines, sedatives, and other drugs.
 In some cases this could be harmful or dangerous.